Aerial Mapping Services for Construction and Development

-As a professional aerial survey company, we work with surveyors, architects, building designers and other professionals to provide a broad range of aerial survey mapping using drones including:
+As a professional aerial mapping company, we work with surveyors, architects, building designers and other professionals to provide a broad range of aerial survey mapping using drones including:

 - Drone surveys and mapping prior to commencement of construction

 - Identifying terrain and topographical mapping features

 - Creating mesh maps of existing buildings and structures

 - Volumetric measurement of cut and fill areas for earthworks